-"And, as has recently been stressed, the relevant sections in the 1995 Act (both before and after amendment) are designed not to replace the common law but to provide for further potential restriction (see, in particular, Moir v HM Advocate and, by way of illustration, HM Advocate v Ronald (No 1) ..."
+"And, as has recently been stressed, the relevant sections in the 1995 Act (both before and after amendment) are designed not to replace the common law but to provide for further potential restriction (see, in particular, Moir v HM Advocate and, by way of illustration, HM Advocate v Ronald (No 1))..."

 Thomson v HM Advocate 2010 J.C.
-140, per Lord Kingarth at para 16 the statutory provisions arises, the court must be satisfied that the proposed evidence is relevant and admissible.
+140, per Lord Kingarth at para 16

+"22.
+It is therefore perhaps worth restating some basic principles.
+Before consideration of the statutory provisions arises, the court must be satisfied that the proposed evidence is relevant and admissible.
 The test of relevance was clearly stated in CJM, the fundamental question being whether the evidence sought to be led has "a reasonably direct bearing on the subject under investigation" (CJM, paragraph 28).
 Even evidence which may have a degree of relevance, prima facie, may nevertheless be inadmissible as collateral."